 Grades are non-negotiable, and the quality of your written work and participation is a matter left to the course instructor's judgment.
 You may request a re-grade on any exam.
-Each re-grade request must be accompanied by a concise written explanation of the request and submitted to me within one week after I distribute graded exams.
+Each re-grade request must be accompanied by a concise written explanation of the request and submitted to me within one week after the exams are graded and available for review.
 I will re-grade the whole exam, so your score can either increase or decrease as a result.
 As for the case study assignments, only re-grade requests pointing to obvious grading errors (such as adding up scores incorrectly) will be considered.